The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Gluten-Free?
 Use cornstarch instead of flour to make this recipe gluten-free (make sure you are using a gluten-free crust as well).

-This vegetable pot pie is sure to satisfy vegans and meat-eaters alike.
+This hearty vegetable pot pie is made with a flaky homemade pie crust and tons of savory spices.
 Easily customize with your favorite veggies for an all-around crowd pleaser.

 Equipment